The Cultural Codes Behind Retro Football Kits: From White Football Kits to Technical Masterpieces

 ◼ Disadvantages: Modern fabrics require less ventilation.

-◼ Compromise: Current blue football jerseys combine retro look with high-tech materials.
+◼ Compromise: Current blue football jerseys They combine retro looks with high-tech materials.

-Some cheap football jerseys only copy the appearance – real innovation lies in the expensive replicas.
+Some cheap football jerseys They only copy the appearance – real innovation lies in the expensive replicas.

 Updated on